Skip to main content

 Application Process

-1. For OSU students: complete and submit an online application
+1. For OSU students: complete and submit an OSU online application

-2. For non-OSU students currently enrolled in a JD program at an ABA-approved law school: please express your interest via this online interest form before applying.
-Upon receipt of your interest form, we will reach out to you to guide you through the application process as a non-OSU student.
-If you have any questions, please contact the Oxford program administrators at MoritzOxford@osu.edu.
+2. For non-OSU students currently enrolled in a JD program at an ABA-approved law school: please express your interest via this online interest form before applyingPlease ensure to submit the letter within that form that confirms your academic standing.

 Notification of Acceptance

-The official acceptance notification will be communicated immediately after the March 1 deadline.
+The official acceptance notification will be communicated by February 26, 2026.
 Applicants have 10 days from the date of receipt of the official acceptance notification to commit to the program or decline the offer of admission.

 Withdrawal/Cancellation